KpG782/CampusCare/README.md

   Access articles, videos, and exercises on stress, study skills, and personal growth.
 - **Real-Time Messaging**
   Chat securely with certified counselors for guidance and support.
+- **Dark Mode Support**
+  Enjoy a beautiful, eye-friendly interface with full dark mode support for comfortable use day or night.

 ### Admin & Counselor Tools